SSWConsulting/SSW.Rules.Content/rules/github-scrum-workflow/rule.md

 | `estimate: 21` | 3 days |
 | `estimate: 34` | 1 week |

-Your actual estimates should align with https://www.ssw.com.au/rules/estimating-do-you-know-how-to-size-user-stories-effectively
+Your actual estimates should align with the rule [Estimating - Do you know how to size Product Backlog Items (PBIs) effectively?](https://www.ssw.com.au/rules/estimating-do-you-know-how-to-size-user-stories-effectively)

 ### Types

-`type` labels allow you to easily filter PBIs (issues) in the dashboard e.g.:
+`type` labels allow you to easily filter PBIs in the dashboard e.g.:

 | Label | Type |
 | ------| :----|